kakollusuvarna/AWS/README.md

 LAMBDA- serverless compute - short actions, execute and tear down automatically. ex: above problem can be solved with Lamda function by encryting the EBS volume.

+Cloud build services- for CI/CD.
+            AWS code pipeline, code build, code deploy.

+AWS configuration- configure some actions like guardrails one and take necessary actions for remediation.
+Billing and costing - we can understand billing and costing of AWS services.
+AWS KMS-